MicrosoftDocs/nav-content/dynamics-nav-app/production-how-to-subcontract-manufacturing.md

 ---
-    title: How to Subcontract Manufacturing | Microsoft Docs
+    title: How to Subcontract Manufacturing
     description: When the purchase order has been created from the subcontractor worksheet, then it can be posted.
     author: SorenGP